strategineer/personal-website/content/blog/2025-01-23/index.md

 I liked the voice I had for her, she could have been a fun recurring character and it's a shame I didn't bring her into play more often.

+## Don't have amnesiac player characters, especially characters who's history is completely unknown to everyone at the table

+During session 0 of the campaign, one player created their character then had to leave early and they were then

+Everyone at the table is discovering who their characters are at the table through play --- a complete blank slate is impossible to roleplay effectively.

+If a player is deadset on playing a character like this, make that sure by their second session, their memory is back and they know exactly who they were and 100% ready to figure out who they're to become through play.

+[...]

 # What were the biggest swings I'm most proud of in the campaign?

 ## survival horror roleplaying